 Viral RNA will be extracted from transport medium and cDNA will be generated by reverse transcription.
-Spike sequences will be amplified from cDNA using polymerase chain reaction (PCR) and purified PCR products will be sequenced by Sanger sequencing or next-generation sequencing.
-Sequences from samples obtained prior to trial drug administration will be compared to sequences obtained after trial drug administration.
+Spike sequences will be amplified from cDNA using polymerase chain reaction

+(PCR) and purified PCR products will be sequenced by Sanger sequencing or next-generation sequencing.
+Sequences from samples obtained prior to infusion will be compared to sequences obtained after infusion.